tearust/gluon-docs/Design/Key_management_design.md

 AliceGluonApp -> AliceGluonApp: Generate RSA keypair.
 Pub key as AppPubKey.
 App store AppSecKey in a secrete place

 Alice -> AliceBrowser: Download and install Polkadot Extension.
 Create a new account of TEA Layer1.

 AliceBrowser -> AliceBrowser: Start pairing mode.
 Generate a random nonce at Browser (or extension) in QR code format. note right
 The QR code include
 - Nonce
 - Alice browser's public key.
-Also called Alice's layer1 account ID, or just accountID. end note
+Also called Alice's layer1 account ID, or just accountID.
+- Signature on Nonce using Alice accountID end note

 AliceBrowser -> TeaLayer1: Send the hashed nonce to layer1.

 TeaLayer1 -> TeaLayer1: Stored the hashed nonce in Alice account info map.
+This hashed nonce is for temporary use to verify mobile phone app.
+So it may timeout and removed.

-AliceBrowser -> AliceGluonApp: Alice use AliceGluonApp's camera to scan such a QR code got the nonce and AliceBrowser's public key (this is Alice layer1 account ID)
+AliceBrowser -> AliceGluonApp: Alice use AliceGluonApp's camera to scan such a QR code got the nonce and AliceBrowser's public key (this is Alice layer1 account ID).
+Verify sig

 AliceGluonApp -> TeaLayer1: Send registration application
 note right
 including:
 - nonce,
 - AppPubKey,
-- Alice Browser public key (this is also Alice's accountID) end note
+- Alice Browser public key received from QR code(this is also Alice's accountID)
+- Signature of nonce using AppSecKey end note

+AliceGluonApp -> AliceGluonApp: Store the browser extension public key (TEA Layer1 account id). this account ID would be used for all verification in the future

-TeaLayer1 -> TeaLayer1: Hash the nonce, then compare with stored hashed nonce in Alice' account info map. note right
+TeaLayer1 -> TeaLayer1: Verify sig, Hash the nonce, then compare with stored hashed nonce in Alice' account info map previous stored from Browser request. note right
 If hash does't match.
 Drop this request.
 Someone is trying to imperson Alice's phone.
 If match, store AppPubKey to Alice's account info map.
 Use this pubkey for future communication mobile app verification